Climate change: Policy options

 A wide range of policies, regulations, and laws are being used to reduce emissions.
 As of 2019, carbon pricing covers about 20% of global greenhouse gas emissions.
 Carbon can be priced with carbon taxes and emissions trading systems.
 Direct global fossil fuel subsidies reached $319 billion in 2017, and $5.2 trillion when indirect costs such as air pollution are priced in.
 Ending these can cause a 28% reduction in global carbon emissions and a 46% reduction in air pollution deaths.
 Money saved on fossil subsidies could be used to support the transition to clean energy instead.
 More direct methods to reduce greenhouse gases include vehicle efficiency standards, renewable fuel standards, and air pollution regulations on heavy industry.
 Several countries require utilities to increase the share of renewables in power production.
-A global carbon market coalition proposed at COP30 (2025) was estimated to increase emissions reduction seven-fold over current policies, while delivering $200 billion per year for clean-energy and social programs.
+An Open Coalition on Compliance Carbon Markets with the aim of creating a global cap and trade system was established at COP30 (2025).
+According to some calculations it can increase emissions reduction seven-fold over current policies, deliver $200 billion per year for clean-energy and social programs and even close the gap between current emissions trajectory and the goals of the Paris agreement.